Integrating Visitor Management Systems with Access Control: Benefits and Considerations

 Picture this: a high-profile potential customer is visiting two companies for important meetings.
 These visits will determine which of the companies they will ultimately engage with.

-As our guest enters the reception area of company A, they are greeted by a streamlined and secure check-in process, with their identity quickly verified, and an access pass granted to the appropriate areas of the facility.
-At company B, however, the receptionist struggles to find the visitor’s information, no effective measures are in place to verify the guest’s identity, and they are given a generic access pass which allows them entry to several restricted areas within the facility.
+At company A, our guest walks into a smooth and secure check-in process.
+The system quickly verifies their identity and grants an access pass to the right areas of the facility.
+At company B, however, the receptionist struggles to find the visitor’s information.
+No effective measures exist to verify the guest’s identity, and they receive a generic access pass that allows entry to several restricted areas.

 Which of these companies do you think has made the best impression on our valued guest?
 Which company has the best measures in place for optimal security and protection of sensitive information?
 And if this potential customer were you, which company would you choose to engage with?

 Ensuring the security of your facilities is more critical than ever.
-Modern companies can’t do without advanced access control and visitor management systems to protect their assets, employees, and visitors - and to make a splendid impression on guests.
-In this article we discuss the benefits and considerations of integrating visitor management systems (VMS) with access control systems (ACS) for a more comprehensive security solution.
+Modern companies need advanced access control and visitor management systems to protect their assets, employees, and visitors - and to make a splendid impression on guests.
+In this article, we discuss the benefits of integrating visitor management systems (VMS) with access control systems (ACS) for a stronger security solution.

 Keep reading to learn more about: